prantlf/shelve-output-action/README.md

 Type: `String`<br>

-The key, whcih was used to store the created archive to cache.
+The key, which was used to store the created archive to cache.

 ## License